What We Learned About London in 2014

 2014 was the year when fancy beer finally defeated the humble session lagers at the taps.
 For years it was just those and a few ales.
 Ask for a Kronenbourg in most East London pubs these days and you might as well be asking if they've got the fucking Dead Sea Scrolls to browse along with the Observer supplements.

-So lucrative have these beers become, that even tax-dodging former coke barons have gotten in on the act, perhaps realising that in terms of the quality:sale price ratio, craft beer might be the one thing that's more of a rip-off than cocaine.
+So lucrative have these beers become, that even tax-dodging former coke barons have gotten in on the act, perhaps realizing that in terms of the quality:sale price ratio, craft beer might be the one thing that's more of a rip-off than cocaine.

 EVERYONE'S ROCKING SPORTSWEAR